JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 ### References

 -   [A Primer for Panel Data Analysis](http://web.pdx.edu/~crkl/ec510/pda_yaffee.pdf)
 -   [Econometric Analysis of Cross Section and Panel Data](https://mitpress.mit.edu/books/econometric-analysis-cross-section-and-panel-data-second-edition) by Jeffrey Wooldridge

+## Distributions.jl Expansion

+Distributions.jl is a package providing basic

+**Difficulty.** Easy-Medium. **Duration.** 175-350 hours

+### Prerequisites

+-   Must be fluent in Julia.
+-   A college-level introduction to probability covering topics such as probability density functions, moments and cumulants, and multivariate distributions.

+### Your contribution

+Possible improvements to Distributions.jl include:
+-   New distribution families, such as elliptical distributions or distributions of order statistics.
+-   Additional parametrizations and keyword constructors for current distributions.
+-   Extended support for distributions of transformed variables.

 ## CRRao.jl